-Operating return 2022 2021 Return on equity: net profit/loss equity = 2.9% = 16.4%
+Operating Return 2023 2022 Return on equity: net profit/loss equity =-1.2% =2.9%

-Safety margin 2022 2021 Safety margin: net income/loss total revenue = 1.8% = 11.2%
+Safety Margin 2023 2022 Safety margin: net income/loss total revenue =-0.7% =1.8%

 The safety margin indicator is an amount by percentage by which revenue is able to drop before TFA's breakeven is reached.
-On examination it is identified that the safety margin for TFA is reasonably low historically (as with a not-for-profit enterprise) and large movements in revenue may place operations at risk, without consideration of cost management.
+On examination it is identified that the safety margin for TFA is reasonably low historically (consistent for a not-for-profit enterprise) and large movements in revenue may place operations at risk, without consideration of cost management.